jlonger13/github-pages-with-jekyll/index.md

-# Welcome to my blog
+Welcome to my blog

-I'm glad you are here.
-I plan to talk about ...
+My name is James Long.
+I plan to talk about a wide range of issues and subjects